Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Reason 2: Lack of Career Opportunity Awareness

 Becoming an automotive technician is a skilled trade, something that historically isn’t promoted as a viable career path in schools.
 In turn, this has caused a stigma around trade work.
+Many schools have reduced or eliminated shop classes, limiting younger generations’ exposure to automotive careers.
 The reality is that the career presents a great opportunity for growth, especially as the industry changes.

 Reason 3: Industry Transitions

-As a dealership, there are a few sustainable solutions you can utilize to offset some of the pressure you may be feeling from the technician shortage.
+As a dealership, there are a few sustainable solutions to offset the pressure you may feel from the technician shortage.
 This will require not only establishing a framework to attract and maintain new talent, but also maximizing the staff you already have.
+Implementing innovative strategies to address the shortage can give your dealership a distinct advantage in efficiency and customer satisfaction.
+Additionally, it’s important to bring new training methods, technology, and awareness into the service department to attract and retain top talent.

 Attract and Maintain Talent

-In recent discussions with a few major manufacturers, we’ve found that they too are seeing that dealerships with higher profitability are retaining their technicians at a higher rate because they are able to increase pay, allocate work appropriately, and ultimately keep their staff happy.
+In recent discussions with a few major manufacturers, we’ve found that dealerships with higher profitability are retaining their technicians at a higher rate because they are able to increase pay, allocate work appropriately, and ultimately keep their staff happy.

 Maximize Existing Staff

-Making the most out of the technicians you have while also planning for the future is easier said than done.
+Making the most of the technicians you have, while also planning for the future, is easier said than done.
+The shop environment plays a crucial role in technician productivity, providing the space and resources needed for efficient work.
+Technicians often balance dual roles, working both in the shop on vehicles and in the office handling administrative tasks, which highlights the multifaceted nature of their jobs.
 In fact, technician capacity is the largest constraint on revenue achievement, because it is impossible to plan to have more customers, more hours, and more parts sales without the staff to support it.

-Increasing overall ELR is another area that can result in better pay for your technicians, which in turns helps with both retention and attracting new talent.
+Increasing ELR is another area that can lead to better pay for your technicians, which helps retain and attract new talent.
 The best way to maximize ELR is to align pricing compliance, flat rate times paid to technicians, and discount allocations.

 Now that you have a better understanding of what is happening with the technician shortage and what exactly you can do about it, it’s up to you to make the necessary changes.
 As always, Dynatron Software is here to help support your service department goals when it comes to technician capacity management and strategic planning.